Chaibasa: Demographics

 As of 2011 India census, Chaibasa had a population of 69,565.
 The total number of householders was 10596.
 The male population stood at 36273 and the female population at 33292 (with the sex ratio at 100%:91,8%).
 Chaibasa has an average literacy rate of 86.93%, higher than the national average of 59.5%, with male literacy rate of 91.60% and female literacy rate of 81.83%.
 Scheduled Castes and Scheduled Tribes make up 6.52% and 25.70% of the population respectively.
 12% of the population is under 6 years of age.

 Due to its status as an industrial hub, Chaibasa is a very multilingual city.
 Hindi (32.6%) and Urdu (13.0%) are the most-spoken languages.
 Ho (12.6%) and Odia (8.9%) are the local languages.
 Other languages spoken in Chaibasa include Bengali, Magahi, Bhojpuri, Marwari, Sadri, Maithili and Karmali language.
 Tribal languages spoken include Kurukh and Mundari.

 Education

-There are a number of schools up to 10th and 12th standards in Chaibasa, among the renowned are - Surajmull Jain D.A.V.
-Public School, Chaibasa which is considered the best school in West Singhbhum, followed by St. Xavier's English School, holding 4th rank in the district.
-Other known educational institutions are Mangillal Rungta middle and high school, St. Xavier's schools (some of which are in Lupungutu), SPG school and many others (Lutheran school, Navodaya Vidyalaya, Padmawati Jain Saraswati Sishu Vidya Mandir, the St. Mary's Public School in Gandhi Tola, the St. Viveka English Medium School, the Scott Hindi Girls School, S. S. A. Niche Tola School, and Zila School).
-There is also the Kolhan Inter College and the DPS Inter College.

-For higher education up to postgraduate degrees, Chaibasa has adequate colleges.
-The oldest and biggest one is Tata College, Chaibasa.
-Other two prominent colleges are G.C.
-Jain Commerce College and Mahila College.
-In 2009, Kolhan University was constituted with its head office at Chaibasa.
-In addition to the Chaibasa Engineering College, Chaibasa also boasts of a branch of the Industrial Training Institute (ITI) and the RAJ ITI.
+Chaibasa town is home to a variety of educational institutions, ranging from primary and secondary schools to colleges offering higher and professional education.